zhengdafangyuan/HiPore-C/README.md

 ```

 # Mapping and Fragment Annotation
-In this step, to obtain more accurate alignment results for high-order reads, and to improve the effective usage of HiPore-C data, we introduced the NGMLR and Minimap2 for three-generation sequencing to construct the HiPore-C alignment pipeline.
+In this step, to obtain more accurate alignment results for high-order reads, and to improve the effective usage of HiPore-C data, we introduced the NGMLR and Minimap2 to construct the HiPore-C alignment pipeline.
 NGMLR algorithm has advantages for sequence breakpoint identification and Minimap2 algorithm has advantages for long noisy sequence reads alignment.
-Consistent with the above, we recommend to perform alignment and annotation for each single fastq file (generated from a 4000 reads multifast5 file).
+Similar to the above, we propose to perform alignment and annotation for each single fastq file (generated from a 4000 reads multifast5 file).

 Use the ./Scripts/Alignment.sh  and ./Scripts/Fragment_Annotation.sh script to perform this analysis.
 The fastq data needs to be placed in the ```${Sampledir}/Rawdata``` directory, the generated alignment result files will be placed to ```${Sampledir}/Mapping``` , and the annotation files will be placed to ```${Sampledir}/vdFAnnotation``` directory.
-A python script for annotating fragments ```annopy="./Scripts/Read_Fragment_Annotation.py"```, a table of in-silicon genomic restriction enzyme digested fragments ```genome_digest_frag="./Scripts/DpnII_GRCh38.vd.fragments.csv"``` , and a shell script for re-alignment ```ReAlignBash="./Scripts/minimap2_subreads_remapping.sh"``` and alignemtn validation ```ChromCheckBash="./Scripts/multichrom_check.sh"``` are also used in this step of the analysis.
+A python script for annotating fragments ```annopy="./Scripts/Read_Fragment_Annotation.py"```, a table of genomic restriction enzyme  in-silicon digested fragments ```genome_digest_frag="./Scripts/DpnII_GRCh38.vd.fragments.csv"``` , and a shell script for re-alignment ```ReAlignBash="./Scripts/minimap2_subreads_remapping.sh"``` and alignemtn validation ```ChromCheckBash="./Scripts/multichrom_check.sh"``` are also used in this step of the analysis.

 To run the pipeline type: